Family tent campers do not encounter high winds, unless they ignore weather forecasts.

 Extreme to fatal.

-Campers will not experience these winds unless they have ignored a tornado warning or have not kept apprised of the weather.
 A weather forecast of possible tornados later in the day should give ample warning to tent campers to pack up and leave the area.

-Frequency: On average, these winds strike any specific area less than once every 50 years.
+On average, these winds strike any specific area less than once every 50 years.

-Wind origin: Supercell, straight line winds, strong tornado, strong hurricane.
+Supercell storm, straight line winds, strong tornado, strong hurricane.

-Tree damage will be fairly complete: In the path of the tornado, moderate to total destruction of vegetation, which can be snapped off or uprooted, as well as toppled.
+Fairly complete: In the path of the tornado, moderate to total destruction of vegetation, which can be snapped off or uprooted, as well as toppled.

-Structural damage: Moderate to severe damage to structures (even tall buildings), bridges, and highways.
+Moderate to severe damage to structures (even tall buildings), bridges, and highways.

 These winds can push a building off of its foundation, or even carry it away.

-Debris: As winds increase within this range, they are able to launch ever larger and heavier projectiles.
+As winds increase within this range, they are able to launch ever larger and heavier projectiles.
 These missiles batter, seriously damage, and often cause buildings to collapse, creating more debris.

 Due to the destructive airborne debris, these tornados have an effect similar to artillery.